opensorcerer20/quizapp/README.md

     -   [ ] quickly: quiz mode
     -   [ ] quickly: use redux for deck list state
     -   [ ] use white overlay for dark theme to indicate height (instead of shadows)
+    -   [ ] decklistmenu and deckrenamemodal need to include quizmodal and basebg3

 -   [ ] LLC